-James Farmer, Ph.D. is one of two co-directors for the IU Campus Farm.
-He teaches in the School of Public and Environmental Affairs and his research is focused on sustainable behavior and decision making within the realms of community food systems and natural resources sustainbility (https://humandimensionslab.indiana.edu/).
-James advised the student farm while at Earlham College, ran Marlett Farm CSA, convenes the Sustainable Food Systems Science project (https://sfss.indiana.edu/), and is involved in various food/ag related committees and groups.
-James is an avid gardener, and tends to a few livestock and three kiddos in Sulphur Spring Hollow- east of campus.
+James Farmer, Ph.D. is the director and one of two co-founders of the IU Campus Farm.
+He teaches in the O'Neill School of Public and Environmental Affairs and his research is focused on sustainable behavior and decision-making within the realms of community food systems and natural resources sustainability.
+James advised the student farm while at Earlham College and ran Marlett Farm CSA in Brown County, Indiana.
+He currently convenes the Sustainable Food Systems Science project and the Human Dimensions Lab, and is involved in a number of other food and agriculture related committees and groups.
+James is an avid gardener and tends to a few livestock and three kiddos in Sulphur Spring Hollow, east of campus.

 Erin Carman-Sweeney is the Farm Manager and Educator at the IU Campus Farm.
-Erin was raised on a small organic vegetable farm in Southern Illinois and has a B.S. in Geography and Environmental Resources from Southern Illinois University with a Climate and Water Resources concentration.
-After graduating, Erin moved to Hawaii where he developed an after-school garden program for Waiakea Intermediate School, managed the Hilo UrbFarm nursery, and led at-risk youth through Pacific Quest's horticultural therapy program.
-He is excited about the opportunity to collaborate with IU students and staff across disciplines to provide opportunities for hands-on research while producing fresh, nutritious, and delicious food.
+Erin was raised on a small organic vegetable farm in Southern Illinois.
+Erin has a B.S. in Geography and Environmental Resources from Southern Illinois University with a Climate and Water Resources concentration.
+After graduating college, Erin moved to Hawaii where he developed an after-school garden program for Waiakea Intermediate School, managed the Hilo UrbFarm nursery, and led at-risk youth through Pacific Quest's horticultural therapy program.
+He is enjoying the opportunity to collaborate with IU students and staff across disciplines to provide opportunities for hands-on research while producing fresh, nutritious, and delicious food.

-Maggie Gates is a junior at IU studying environmental and sustainability studies with a focus in food systems.
+Maggie Gates is studying Environmental and Sustainability Studies at IU with a focus in Food Systems.
 Maggie has spent the past few years learning as much as she can about gardening and permaculture.
 She works for Bloomington’s curbside composting service and enjoys spending time at the Bloomington Community Orchard.
-Maggie is excited to learn more about farming and further strengthen the Bloomington community with the campus farm.
+Maggie is excited to be learning more about farming and to further strengthen the Bloomington community with the Campus Farm.

-Clair Byers is a junior studying Env. and Sustainability with a concentration in Food Systems.
+Clair Byers is studying Environment and Sustainability at IU with a concentration in Food Systems.
 She grew up just outside of Bloomington, where her curiousity and love for plants and nature started.
-Clair is excited to use her expereinces from working on a farm this summer, learn more about farming, and help grow a community that cares about food at the IUCF.
+Clair is excited to be using her past experiences working on a farm and to be learning more about farming as she helps grow a community that cares about food at the IUCF.